greshake/i3status-rust/README.md

 # How to use it
 1. Clone the repository: `git clone https://github.com/XYunknown/i3status-rust.git`
 2. run `cd i3status-rust && cargo build --release`
-3. Edit example_config.json to your liking and put it to a sensible place (e.g. ~/.config/i3/status.json)
+3. Edit `example_config.json` to your liking and put it to a sensible place (e.g. `~/.config/i3/status.json`)
 4. Edit your i3 config
-      1. In your i3 config, put the path to the output binary as argument for 'status_command'
+      1. In your i3 config, put the path to the output binary as argument for `status_command`
-      2. Add the path to your config file as first argument, you can also configure theme and icon theme as arguments to i3status-rs.
-See i3status-rs --help for more. **NOTE: You need to specify *font* in the bar section manually to use iconic fonts!**
+      2. Add the path to your config file as first and only argument to i3status-rs.
+See `i3status-rs --help` for more. **NOTE: You need to specify *font* in the bar section manually to use iconic fonts!**

-            Example of the 'bar' section in the i3 config from my personal i3 config (Requires awesome-ttf-fonts).
+            Example of the `bar` section in the i3 config from my personal i3 config (Requires awesome-ttf-fonts).
 The colors block is optional, just my taste:

             ```
             bar {
                   font pango:DejaVu Sans Mono, Icons 12
                   position top
-                  status_command <PATH_TO_i3STATUS>/i3status-rs <PATH_TO_CONFIG>/config.json --icons awesome --theme solarized-dark
+                  status_command <PATH_TO_i3STATUS>/i3status-rs <PATH_TO_CONFIG>/config.json
                   colors {
                         separator #666666
                         background #222222